Rose's lime juice

 Rose's lime juice, often known simply as Rose's, is a sweetened concentrated fruit juice patented in 1867.
 This was the world's first commercially produced fruit concentrate.
+He had realised that preserving the juice with sugar rather than alcohol opened the product up to a far wider market.
+It is a lime cordial.

 Background

-In 1753, James Lind discovered that consuming citrus fruits cured people affected by scurvy, a disease rife throughout the British Navy, whose seamen often went weeks without eating fresh produce.
+In 1753, James Lind discovered that consuming citrus fruits cured people affected by scurvy, a disease rife throughout the Royal Navy, whose seamen often went weeks without eating fresh produce.

 Limes were preferred to all other citrus fruits, not because of higher vitamin C, but because they were easier to preserve.

 From 1795, it became normal practice throughout all long voyages within the Royal Navy, for sailors to receive a daily ration of lemon or lime juice.
-This quickly gave rise to the nickname "limeys" amongst non-British sailors, which arises in the early 19th century.
+This quickly gave rise to the nickname "limeys" among non-British sailors.
 The preservation of the fruit juice was usually done through the addition of 15% rum.